Edward9292/Edward9292/README.md

 ![GitHub Profile Views](https://komarev.com/ghpvc/?username=your-username&label=Profile+Views&color=blue)

 Hello there!
-I'm Pao Hua Lin, but you can call me Edward, and I'm not just an engineer; I'm an explorer on a mission to conquer the world of technology! 🌍 I proudly graduated from the University of Toronto and embarked on a thrilling journey through the ever-evolving landscape of innovation.
+I'm Edward, and I'm not just an engineer; I'm an explorer on a mission to conquer the world of technology! 🌍 I proudly graduated from the University of Toronto and embarked on a thrilling journey through the ever-evolving landscape of innovation.

 ## 🔥 My Passion: Unleashing the Power of Technology